DeepxSTEM/DeepSTEM/README.md

    Click 'Models' and find the model your computer can handle then issue the following command to download the model to your computer. ollama pull model_name (e.g., Ollama pull mistral)

+6. If you want to use Google Gemini LLM, OpenAI LLM or Nvidia-mistralai/mixtral-8x7b-instruct-v0.1, add your Google API key, OpenAI API key or Nvidia API key to the .env file, then uncomment those LLMs that you want to send your query to.

-6. Run the example using Streamlit:
+7. Run the example using Streamlit:

    ```console
    streamlit run Hybrid_RAG.py
    ```

-7. Test the deployed example by going to `http://localhost:8501` in a web browser.
+8. Test the deployed example by going to `http://localhost:8501` in a web browser, if it does not automatically launched.

+   (A): Click the 'Browser files' button to select your PDF files then click the 'Upload' button
+        to upload your PDF files.
-   Enter your question then hit Enter to test the model
+   (B): Enter your question/query then hit Enter to start chating with the AI Assistant

 You are all set now!
 Try out queries related to the knowledge base using text from the user interface.